-Based on the business tie-up with Overture K.K., paid search advertising sales have expanded as a proportion of the Group's total advertising sales.
+Paid search advertising sales have expanded as a proportion of the Group's total advertising sales.
 The platform for the Group's search services, paid search advertising, and targeting advertising, however, is developed, operated, and maintained by Yahoo!
 Inc. and other companies.
-Moreover, Overture handles the marketing and sales in Japan of advertising products (paid search and content-linked advertising) that use the platform.
+Moreover, the Group handles the marketing and sales in Japan of advertising products (paid search and content-linked advertising) that use the platform.
 In addition to those services, certain other Group services also are developed, operated, and maintained by Yahoo!
 Inc.